 Even Owen noticed the different knobs the morning after we installed them.
 So if a three year old noticed, I’m certain our adult visitors will take note of our pretty, new knobs.

-If you’re looking for a way to add some style and extra detail to your house, try swapping out your doorknobs with some eye candy from the Schlage custom door hardware line.
+If you’re looking for a way to add some style and extra detail to your house, try swapping out your doorknobs with some custom ones.
 And if you’re on a tighter budget, pick an area of your house to overhaul, like what I did with the entryway– five doorknobs.

 Here’s an up close before and after of the non-turning doorknobs that lead into my home office.